-Expertise in stimulating and organising interdisciplinary knowledge sharing in and between teams and organisations.
+Expertise in stimulating and organising interdisciplinary knowledge sharing in and between people and teams.
 Key added value in a thorough academic base with adequate practical expertise and context.
-Covering a broad range of educational knowledge and experience with a focus on knowledge sharing, professional development, learning organisations, and vocational education.
+Covering a broad range of educational and psycho-sociological knowledge and experience with a focus on knowledge sharing, professional/personal development, learning organisations, and vocational education.

 Approaching teams and organisations as social contexts with related, yet individual actors.
 Grounded in research and expertise.
 Supporting professionals in their development by providing them with content, context and skills in order to help them taking steps within a larger dynamic environment.
 And helping teams and organisations to scaffold interaction and development among their members.

 Maarten van Houten is a Dutch educationist and social scientist.
 Schooled and skilled in Utrecht, Amsterdam, Leiden, Glasgow and Valencia.
 Fascinated by social constructions, patterns and structures, and social theory, he holds a social-constructivist worldview and searches for connections and backgrounds that scaffold everyday life.

 Due to a diverse development in social sciences, educational sciences and education, Maarten has developed a theoretical and structured background with an eye for practical application and details.
 In the past 15 years, he has worked as an educationalist, teacher, teacher educator and education coordinator in various organisations, and in secondary, vocational and higher education.
 After studying Interdisciplinary Social Sciences, Learning in Professional Contexts, and Teaching Social Studies, he completed his research doctorate at the University of Glasgow focussing on knowledge sharing, with special attention to tacit knowledge and dynamics between colleagues that share knowledge.
 This background forms a strong base for thorough insight in social contexts and an adequate approach to provide solutions and support.